Ultium: Drive units

 For the GMC Hummer EV, the drive units provide reduction ratios of 13.3:1 and 10.5:1 for the front and rear wheels, respectively.

 Ultium battery

 Chemistry

-Ultium battery cells feature nickel-cobalt-manganese-aluminum (NCMA) chemistry, and will be manufactured by Ultium Cells LLC, a joint-venture of GM and LG Energy Solution as large format pouch cells.
+Ultium battery cells feature nickel-cobalt-manganese-aluminum (NCMA) chemistry, manufactured by Ultium Cells LLC, a joint-venture of GM and LG Energy Solution as large format pouch cells.
 Battery materials will be supplied by LG Chem and POSCO Chemical (cathode active materials) and Livent (lithium hydroxide).

 In China, Ultium-branded battery cells use nickel-manganese-cobalt (NMC) chemistry and are manufactured by CATL with cylindrical packaging.
 With the announcement of the joint venture with Samsung SDI for the fourth US battery plant in April 2023, prismatic and cylindrical Ultium battery cells will be produced domestically.

 The next-generation Chevrolet Bolt EV will use Ultium cells with lithium iron phosphate chemistry, which will reduce peak and nominal cell voltage.